The Best Diesel Heaters For Campervans In 2025: Tried & Tested

 If you have a bigger campervan, such as a Mercedes Sprinter or a Renault Master (like I have), opt for a 5KW heater or bigger.

-You will also want to opt for a 5KW heater if you plan to spend long periods in cold temperatures and not just the odd weekend.
+You will also want to opt for a 5KW heater if you plan to spend long periods of time in cold temperatures, rather than just the odd weekend.

 Plumbed or non-plumbed